 Some desktop apps are known to not support ligatures.
 Older versions of Microsoft Office are one group.
 If you're trying to use our ligatures and you've followed all of the instructions properly and done the steps to solve missing icons above, we recommend switching to our glyphs-based method.

 Go into the Paragraph Style menu and enable the Adobe World-Ready Paragraph Composer.
 You can also change this in your General preferences to have the value stick the next time you create a document.

 I'm not sure how to install or manage font files.
 Can you show me?

 There are some places that have already done that better than we could.
 Check out Fontspring's guides for the PC (opens new window) and the Mac (opens new window).

 How do I use the raw SVG files?

 Those are there for ninja-level users and for folks who know what to do with SVGs (both in code and on the desktop).
 We've covered the basics of using SVGs on the desktop, but just a heads up, they've been optimized for production and do not contain groups or multiple objects - only a single path.

 My question or issue wasn't answered by this information.
 What can I do?

 Let us know!
-Give us feedback on this beta.
-We're listening - and want to make this beta, and Font Awesome 6 official release, as awesome as possible.
+Give us feedback.
+We're listening - and want to make Font Awesome as awesome as possible.